Remote Outsourcing Reinvented

 Remote outsourcing milestones

 Remote outsourcing was a buzzword in the early ’90s, during the times when businesses were in the process of developing strategies to cut down costs.
 Looking for a smart and effective way to maximize their resources, companies have to come up with a feasible approach to remodeling their structure.
-Focusing on the core areas of their businesses, and identifying jobs that can be accomplished through remote outsourcing, overseas outsourcing, and offshoring become feasible.
+Focusing on the core areas of their businesses, and identifying jobs that can be accomplished through global outsourcing, overseas outsourcing, and offshoring become feasible.

 Identifying the internal strength of a company followed by deciding which tasks need more attention.
 Expert management is the initial step of outsourcing a project to third-party companies or professional consultants.
 Remote outsourcing emerged primarily in the IT industry given the technology that has allowed them to work from a remote location.
-Fast forward to today, a long list of jobs that span from data entry to professional consultancy and executive positions are now up for remote outsourcing.
+Fast forward to today, a long list of jobs that span from data entry to professional consultancy and executive positions are now up for global offshoring.

 Reinventing remote outsourcing